Bullying10K: A Large-Scale Neuromorphic Dataset towards Privacy-Preserving Bullying Recognition: Evaluation and Task

 \subsection{Action Recognition}

 \paragraph{Experimental Setting}

 The action recognition task aims to predict the corresponding action labels based on input images.
 Each sample segment in the dataset includes a single behavior, making it suitable for single-label classification tasks.
 During preprocessing, the event streams are combined into frames, forming a sequence that is then used to perform the action.
-The Bullying10K dataset has been divided into training and testing sets with an 8:2 ratio, and the temporal unit for integrating the event stream is set to 10 ms. Given many frames and the need for batch training, we randomly crop video segments to a fixed length, sampling at 0, 2, and 4 intervals.
+The Bullying10K dataset has been divided into training and validation sets with an 8:2 ratio, and the temporal unit for integrating the event stream is set to 10 ms. We provided a corresponding interface in the code to ensure data consistency.
+Given many frames and the need for batch training, we randomly crop video segments to a fixed length, sampling at 0, 2, and 4 intervals.
 We employed various commonly used action recognition models to evaluate the performance of the Bullying10K dataset.
 We explored the performance of spiking neural networks on this dataset, showcasing their potential for action recognition tasks.

 \paragraph{Evaluation Metric}